pmav99/r.estimap.recreation/README.md

 ![Example of a recreation potential output map while using a MASK, a land suitability map and a water resources map](potential_2.png)

+At this point it becomes clear that all `NULL` cells present in the "water" map, are proagated in the output map `potential_2`.

-In addition, we provide a map of protected areas and repeat:
+Following, we provide a map of protected areas named `protected_areas`, modify the output map name to `potential_3` and repeat the command
+execution:

 <div class="code">